fomightez/sequencework/ConvertSeq/README.md

 - In the `CompareFASTA_or_FASTQ` folder is a script that takes two lists of sequence records in FASTA format and checks if the source organisms overlap.
 See `compare_organisms_in_two_files_of_fasta_entries.py`.

+- In the [`sequencework/alignment-utilities`](https://github.com/fomightez/sequencework/tree/master/alignment-utilities) folder is a script that takes an alignment and generates that alignment with the reverse complement sequences.
+It is called `reverse_complement_of_clustal_alignment.py`.
+One of the core actions it does is use Biopython's sequence object with the `.reverse_complement()` method to make the reverse complementats.

 - In the `Adjust_Annotation` folder are some scripts for dealing with converting sequence-associated annotation files to be more useful.

 - In the `SOLiD` folder are some scripts for dealing with converting Applied Biosystems SOLiD data from NCBI's Short Read Archive into a useful form.